danielnegoita/crawler-app/Explanation.md

 As such, the Modules `Crawler` and `App` communicate between them using Adapters (Events or REST in a real-world app).

-The initial Crawler code moved into the Crawler Module.
+The initial Crawler code moved into the `Crawler Module`.

-The App Module contains an MCV micro-framework built using different libraries, mostly Symfony components.
+The `App Module` contains an MCV micro-framework built using different libraries, mostly Symfony components.

 For the frontend, I used Tailwind and Vue.

-For the database, I have used MySQL.
+For the database, MySQL is used.

 I dockerized the application for easy setup and testing.